dennisbergevin/cypress-cli-select/README.md

 ## Submit focused

-When no other options are already selected, automatically select the currently focused option when pressing Enter.
+When no other options are already selected, automatically select the currently focused option with <kbd>Enter</kbd>.

 To enable this feature, pass the following flag: